 6. CityOffice for a virtual office address

-Some clients won't care that you work from home or from coffee shops; many will.
-If you want to be perceived as professional, and perhaps larger than you really are, then get a virtual business address.
+Some clients won't care that you work from home or coffee shops – some might.
+If you want to be perceived as professional, and perhaps larger than you are, then get a virtual business address.

 Starting from only £19.88 | Visit the site